Henk Meutgeert

 The Jazz Orchestra of the Concertgebouw under the leadership of Henk

-toured in Germany, Southern Africa, Austria, Hungary, Lithuania, Japan
+Meutgeert toured in Germany, Southern Africa, Austria, Hungary, Lithuania, Japan

 and China and performed in theatres and festivals throughout The Netherlands.